 Prior to completion of the DNP program, students will complete a clinical scholarship project that satisfies the graduate school requirement.

 Specific Requirements for the Emphasis Area

-For all Nurse Practitioner emphasis areas, a student must complete both focus content above and specialty courses based on area of specialty as listed below.
+For all Nurse Practitioner emphasis areas, a student must complete both focus content above and specialty courses listed below.

 Diagnosis and Management Foundations